-All counterparties are required to report details of any derivative contract (OTC or exchange traded) they have concluded, or which they have modified or terminated, to a registered, or recognised, trade repository (TR) under EMIR reporting requirements.
+All counterparties must report details of any derivative contract (OTC or exchange traded) they have concluded, or which they have modified or terminated, to an FCA registered, or recognised, trade repository (TR) under the UK EMIR reporting requirements.

 UK EMIR validation rules

-UK reporting counterparties and UK TRs should use the UK EMIR validation rules we published on 18 September 2020 when submitting derivative transactions entered into from 11.00pm on 31 December 2020 onwards.
+UK reporting counterparties and UK TRs should use the UK EMIR validation rules (last update 24 November 2020) when submitting derivative transactions entered into from 11pm on 31 December 2020 onwards.

-Please note, these validation rules also include references to future amendments to the rules which will apply from 1 February 2021.
+Please note, these validation rules also include references to future amendments to the rules that will apply from 8 March 2021.

-Firms can use this form to notify the FCA about any errors or omissions in their reports under Art.
-9 of EMIR.
+You can use this form to notify us about any errors or omissions in your reports under Art.
+9 of UK EMIR.
 Completed forms should be sent to [email protected].

-- For firms who have provided date(s)/timeframe(s) by which they intend to complete remediation of the reported issues, back report the impacted transactions, and/or carry out improvements in their systems and controls, we request an update is sent to us by the stated date(s)/timeframe(s).
+- If you have provided date(s)/timeframe(s) by which you intend to complete remediation of the reported issues, back report the impacted transactions, and/or carry out improvements in your systems and controls, we request an update is sent to us by the stated date(s)/timeframe(s).

-- For firms who are taking a multi-stage approach to remediation and have provided any date(s)/timeframe(s) by which the individual stages are expected to be completed, we request periodic updates are sent to us by the stated date(s)/timeframe(s).
+- If you are taking a multi-stage approach to remediation and have provided any date(s)/timeframe(s) by which the individual stages are expected to be completed, we request periodic updates by the stated date(s)/timeframe(s).

-- For firms who have been unable to fully answer any of the questions in the form, but have stated a date(s)/timeframe(s) by which a complete answer will be available, we request that further information is sent to us by the stated date(s)/timeframe(s).
+- If you have been unable to fully answer any of the questions in the form, but have stated a date(s)/timeframe(s) by which a complete answer will be available, we request that further information is sent to us by the stated date(s)/timeframe(s).

 Reporting requirements to TRs